rickeverink/pretflatfm.nl/README.md

-This is the content of [pretflatfm.nl](https://pretflatfm.nl).
-It's rendered via Jekyll hosted by GitHub pages and protected behind CloudFlare.
+This is the content of [pretflatfm.nl](http://pretflatfm.nl).
+It's rendered via Jekyll hosted by GitHub pages.